 Farm Equipment

-Turning plows, also known as walking plows, were a common sight in pre-industrial farm life.
+Turning Plows, also known as walking plows, were a common sight in pre-industrial farm life.
 They were used to break sod and turn over the soil in an action called primary tillage.
 This action increased the potency of the soil by mixing in the nutrients of plant material from the previous harvest, aerated the soil, and removed any weeds that may have grown.
 Plows with moldboards that lift and turn over the soil likely date back to the third century BCE.
 After completing primary tillage, other implements were used for secondary tillage to finish preparing the soil for planting.

-Sulky plows perform the same basic operation as the walking plow.
+Sulky Plows perform the same basic operation as the walking plow.
 They have a single bottom, similar to the walking plow.
 Pulled by a team of animals and built with wheels and levels for adjustments, they are much easier to operate and can plow far more land in a day than can be plowed with a walking plow.
 Similar plows with more than one bottom, known as gang plows, were often used on larger farms.

-Bedding plows, also known as middle breakers, were used for primary tillage, in much the same way as moldboard plows.
+Bedding Plows, also known as middle breakers, were used for primary tillage, in much the same way as moldboard plows.
 They were typically pulled by a single horse or mule along with two additional plow blades of various sizes.
 Middle breakers were generally used in fields where a crop — such as cotton — was grown in a raised bed or ridge, as it could be used to burst open old ridges from a previous crop, or form a new row for planting.

-Sometimes called a weeder-mulcher, spring-tooth weeders are used to remove small weeds and break up the crust that can form on top of the soil.
+Spring-Tooth Weeders are used to remove small weeds and break up the crust that can form on top of the soil.
 This tool is used after the crop has started to grow but while the plants are still fairly small.
 Most weeds, which at this stage are even smaller than the crop plants, will be removed.

 Cultivators are secondary tillage implements used to remove weeds from between the rows of growing crops.
 The teeth or rotary disks on the cultivator are pulled through the soil, killing weeds and aerating the land.
 A single horse or mule would pull a cultivator while the farmer walked behind and guided it between two rows.
+Notice this cultivator has 3 blades.

 A walking planter, also called a single-horse planter, was used to plant row-crops such as cotton or corn.
 It could be used to plant the crop “on the flat.”
 It could also be used to plant in a furrow that was previously made using a middle breaker plow.